ahmad-chaudhry/SYSC3303Project/README.md

 Iteration 1:
 When we submitted iteration 1 we didn't have the file transfer working properly.

-Johan: Created ClientConnectionThread class, the sendAndReceive() method in the Client class, created the class diagram
+Johan: Created ClientConnectionThread class, the sendAndReceive() method in the Client class, created the class diagram.
 Dominic: Worked on the server handling & client connection threads, use cases.
 Adam: Handled the shut down.
 Lyndon: Created the scanners to prompt the user to enter the action they want to perform (read, write, quit) and the file name they wish to read/write to/from.
 Added multithreaded server.